dandanyouxiang/Vlc.DotNet-Deprecated/README.md

 Version
 ----

-# A new version is being developed (a total rework).
-Please be patient.
+# A new version is currently available [HERE] (https://github.com/ZeBobo5/Vlc.DotNet).
+It's currently a WIP.
+Support for this version has ceased.
+This project is now deprecated.

 N/A